tweenrex/tweenrex/docs/api/TweenRex.md

 --- | --- |
 distinct | When true, subsequent values will be ignored if they are the same as the previous value.
 The default is true. |
 duration | The duration of the tween in milliseconds |
+easing | Eases subscribe by a function. |
 frameSize | Enforces a fixed amount of time per frame.
 If ```0```, Tweens will use actual deltas and attempt to sync to requestAnimationFrame.
 The default value is ```0```. |
 labels | A dictionary of named times used for seeking |
 onDispose| Triggered by calling dispose() |